DataDog/documentation/content/en/real_user_monitoring/faq/proxy_rum_data.md

 ## SDK initialization

-When you set the `proxyUrl` [initialization parameter][1], all RUM data is sent to the specified URL (for example, www.proxy.com/foo).
+When you set the `proxyUrl` [initialization parameter][1], all RUM data is sent to the specified URL using POST method (for example, www.proxy.com/foo).

 {{< tabs >}}
 {{% tab "NPM" %}}